yadavanuj1996/full-stack-web-development-notes/Airflow/README.md

 # AIRFLOW

+## Data Pipelines
+- Data pipelines extract data from a data source, apply operations, such as transformations, filters, joins, or aggregations to the data, and publish the processed data to a data sink.

+### Batch Data Pipelines
+- Batch data pipelines are executed manually or recurringly.
+In each run, they extract all data from the data source, apply operations to the data, and publish the processed data to the data sink.
+They are done once all data have been processed.
+- Typical use cases for batch data pipelines have complex requirements on the data processing, such as joining dozens of different data sources (or tables), and are not time-sensitive.
+Examples include payroll, billing, or low-frequency reports based on historical data.

+### Streaming Data Pipelines
+- As opposed to batch data pipelines, streaming data pipelines are executed continuously, all the time.
+They consume streams of messages, apply operations, such as transformations, filters, aggregations, or joins, to the messages, and publish the processed messages to another stream.

+- Typically, they are deployed together with
+  - a data source connector, which takes care of extracting data change events from a data store, e.g., a database system, and writing them into the stream consumed by the data pipeline, and
+  - a data sink connector, which extracts processed messages from the stream filled by the data pipeline and publishes them to a data store, e.g., a data warehouse.

+- Traditional message queues, such as RabbitMQ, delete messages once they have been consumed.
+Modern event stores, such as Apache Kafka, allow to keep messages as long as needed: for a certain time period, up to a certain amount of storage space, or even forever.
+This does not only enable to reconstruct the state of a data set at the time of a certain message (or event) but also emphasizes reprocessing (or replaying) messages.

+- Common use cases for streaming data pipelines are time-sensitive and must gain insights into the most recent changes that occurred in a certain data store.
+Examples include fraud detection, critical reports supporting important operational decisions, monitoring of customer behavior, or cybersecurity.

 ## Why Airflow?
 Airflow is used to manage data pipelines and execute tasks in reliable way also you can monitor & retry taks easily.